cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

   int i = uc; //i == 255
 ```

-Float and double are the two floating point types (decimal) and can be
-expressedwith a decimal point or as scientific notation:

-    float miles = 1.8;
-    double big = 1e10;

-The only implementation constraint is that

-    float <= double <= long double

-so they could all be one size, or be three distinct sizes.

 In C there is no such thing as a string, just an array and pointers.
 Essentially, a bunch of single characters located consecutively in memory will